Maryam-hkiabi/Code-Crafters/README.md

 # Code-Crafters
-Code crafters
+# Code crafters

-navigation
+# navigation
-maybe for only students
+# maybe for only students
-so they upload their timetable and we give them suggestions for the fastes route, near food or snacks
+# so they upload their timetable
+# and we give them suggestions for the fastes route, near food or snacks

+# do you wanna walk or bike or car and make suggestions for each